linode/docs/docs/development/ror/ruby-on-rails-apache-debian.md

   email: docs@linode.com
 description: 'Using the Apache web server with Debian to serve Ruby on Rails applications.'
 og_description: 'This tutorial will teach you how to use an Apache web server with Debian 8 to serve Ruby on Rails applications'
-keywords: ["ruby on rails", "rails on debian", "rails apps", "rails and apache"]
+keywords: ["ruby on rails", "rails on debian", "rails apps", "rails and apache", "deploy rails"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['websites/ror/ruby-on-rails-apache-debian-8/']
 modified: 2018-03-08